URL2Pin logo

 Turn an Amazon Product URL Into Pinterest Pins

-Best practice: house the product in a short article or section on your domain—then feed that page into your pin workflow.
+Best default: a short bridge article on your domain—then feed that URL into URL2Pin, not the naked Amazon listing.

 Why raw product pages struggle on Pinterest